hardikvasa/google-images-download/README.md

 **Note:** Only the keywords field is mandatory.

 ## Examples
-If you have python 2.x version installed
+* If you have python 2.x version installed

 `python google-images-download.py --keywords "Polar bears, baloons, Beaches" --limit 20`

-If you have python 3.x version installed
+* If you have python 3.x version installed

 `python3 google-images-download.py --keywords "Polar bears, baloons, Beaches" --limit 20`

-To use the short hand command
+* To use the short hand command

 `python google-images-download.py -k "Polar bears, baloons, Beaches" -l 20`

-To use color filters for the images
+* To use color filters for the images

 `python google-images-download.py -k "playground" -l 20 -c red`

+* To use non-English keywords for image search

+`python google-images-download.py -k "北极熊" -l 5`

+* To download one single image with the image URL

+`python google-images-download.py -k "sample" -u <URL of the image>`

 ===> The images would be downloaded in their own directories in the same folder as the python file.